SultanimMubin/Path/contents/path/temp.md

 # Temp thoughts

+Should a virtuous person with high position argue with an evil person who has a low status?
+Because the fame of the virtuous person might make that evil guy famous and make others slip too.

+---

 Pain killers (analgesic) in this world are signs that there could be a world in which pain does not exist.

 ---